D.I.Y. Flat Tire Repair

 Tire repair kit

-Remove a Wheel
+Remove the Wheel

 If you find it easier to remove the wheel from the vehicle to complete the repair steps, then by all means, remove the wheel.
 It won't change anything when repairing it except you will have better leverage to work on the puncture in the tire.